Two-year-old girl needs support

 The tightness of the skin pulls around the eyes and the mouth, forcing the eyelids and lips to turn inside out, revealing the red inner linings.

-Journalist Pilirani Semu brought to light Salvation’s plight saying she was raising 700,00 Kwacha to help to buy ointments, medicines, and other requirements.
+Journalist Pilirani Semu brought to light Salvation’s plight saying she was raising 700,00 Kwacha to buy ointments, medicines, and other requirements.

 “Her struggling mom, who was abandoned by her husband because of Salvation’s condition, cannot afford it.